ovhemert/pino-papertrail/README.md

 [![js-standard-style](https://img.shields.io/badge/code%20style-standard-brightgreen.svg?style=flat)](http://standardjs.com/)

-This module provides a "transport" for [pino][pino] that forwards messages to the [papertrail][papertrail] log service through an UDPv4 socket.
+This module provides a "transport" for [pino][pino] that forwards messages to the [papertrail][papertrail] log service through udp/tcp/tls.
 The module can echo the received logs or work silently.

 ## Installation